Canadian Rangers: Weapons

 Since 1947, the Canadian Rangers were issued the Lee–Enfield No 4 rifle in .303 British calibre, with each user being provided with 200 rounds of ammunition every year.

-At the outset of the Second World War, the rest of the Canadian Army was equipping with Enfield rifles, Bren guns, Webley Revolvers, and Browning-Inglis Hi Power pistols and Canadian production of these weapons was badly needed for overseas service.
+At the outset of the Second World War, the rest of the Canadian Army was equipping with Enfield rifles, Bren guns, Webley revolvers, and Browning-Inglis Hi Power pistols, and Canadian production of these weapons was badly needed for overseas service.
 The Pacific Coast Militia Rangers thus had to make do with what was readily available, often patrolling with their own rifles and shotguns.
 This led Canadian purchasing agents to look to American sources for rifles.
 At the time the most popular style of rifle in the North American West was the .30WCF (.30-30 calibre) lever action.
 As such, purchasers considered that the Winchester 1894 and Marlin 36 would be easy for the PCMR members to use, as they more than likely had experience with the type already.
-As a stop-gap until Enfield Rifles became available in numbers for issue, some 3000 Winchesters and an estimated 1800 Marlins were promptly acquired direct from North Haven (likely all these firms had on hand).
+As a stop-gap until Lee-Enfield rifles became available in numbers for issue, some 3000 Winchesters and an estimated 1800 Marlins were promptly acquired direct from North Haven, Connecticut, United States (likely all these firms had on hand).
 Guns were issued as needed to senior members of the companies, but stocks of .30-30 ammunition was so limited that only six rounds were issued with the rifle while the rest was locked up in the company's armoury, typically in the vault of the local bank.

-The bolt action Lee–Enfield was then issued to the PCMR as the standard rifle later during the war and it continued to be used by the Canadian Rangers when they were established in 1947.
-Due to the economy of the .303 (there were thousands left over after the war) and the robust nature of the rifle (especially in conditions such as extreme cold), it was not replaced for use even after being taken out of general service in the remainder of the Canadian military in the 1950s.
-It has remained in service with the Canadian Rangers for over 70 years and has proven to be most reliable in adverse conditions even in the Canadian Arctic environment.
+The bolt action Lee–Enfield was then issued to the PCMR as the standard rifle later during the war, and it continued to be used by the Canadian Rangers when they were established in 1947.
+Due to the economy of the .303 (there were thousands left over after the war) and the robust nature of the rifle (especially in conditions such as extreme cold), it was not replaced even after being taken out of general service in the remainder of the Canadian military in the 1950s.
+It remained in service with the Canadian Rangers for over 70 years and has proven to be most reliable in adverse conditions even in the Canadian Arctic environment.

 With the issue of the Colt Canada C19 as their new service rifle in 2015, the Canadian Rangers were officially gifted their retired Lee-Enfields by the Canadian Armed Forces.